ThinkDataEd/curriculum/docs/unit4/section2.md

 • Compute the correlation coefficient of a linear model.

-• Create a Participatory Sensing campaign using a campaign Authoring Tool.

 <ins>*Real-World Connections:*</ins>

 Many studies are published in which predictions are made, and media reports often cite data that make